 - The abduction is of a child aged 17 years or younger.

-12. Evaluate whether the circumstances warrant requesting the National Center for Missing & Exploited Children®’s (NCMEC) Team Adam.
-If a Child Abduction Response Team (CART) is in the area, does the child’s case meet their activation criteria?
+12. Evaluate whether the circumstances warrant requesting the National Center for Missing & Exploited Children’s (NCMEC) Team Adam.
+If a Child Abduction Response Team (CART) is available, request their assistance if appropriate.

-Similar to activation of the AMBER Alert system, this step should be done in collaboration with supervisory staff (if applicable).
-For more information and to activate Missing & Exploited Children®’s (NCMEC) Team Adam, call 1-800-THE-LOST® (1-800-843-5678).
+As with considerations to request an activation of the AMBER Alert system, this step should be done in collaboration with investigative and supervisory staff (if applicable).
+For more information and to activate NCMEC's Team Adam, call 1-800-THE-LOST (1-800-843-5678).

-13. Continue to keep the communication unit, supervisor, and investigators up to date on all appropriate developing information.
+13. Continue to keep the communication unit, investigators and supervisors up to date on all appropriate developing information.

-It is best to give regular updates of what is happening to all parties involved in the investigation (Supervisory, communications, and investigative staff) at least twice hourly if possible or as any new pertinent information arises.
+It is best to give regular updates of what is happening to all parties involved in the investigation (communications, investigative, and supervisory personnel) at least twice hourly if possible or as any new pertinent information arises.

 14. Identify and separately interview everyone at the scene.
 Make sure their interview and identifying information is properly recorded.